Digital Technology & Innovations

 Policy

-- Empowering personnel with creative thinking skills to drive innovation within the organization, with a focus on AOT’s Innovation Themes as outlined in the revised AOT Innovation Master Plan (Fiscal Year 2023–2027).
+1. Empowering Personnel: Driving employees to develop creative thinking skills for internal innovation, focusing on AOT’s Innovation Themes as defined in the Revised Innovation Master Plan (FY 2023-2027).

-- Promoting the practical application of innovation in airport operations and development, including its commercial and social benefits.
+4. Practical Application: Promoting the implementation of innovation in AOT’s daily operations and airport development, including commercial and social utilization.

 Management Approach